 Romans 6:1-6 1What shall we say then?
 Are we to continue in sin that grace may abound?
 2By no means!
 How can we who died to sin still live in it?
 3Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
 4We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.
 5For IF we have been united with him in a death like his, we shall certainly be united with him in a resurrection like his.
 6We know that our old self was crucified with him in order that the body of sin might be brought to nothing, so that we would no longer be enslaved to sin.

-IF we are “made alive with/raised up with” and “united with” Christ, our old walk/life, our “old self” is dead.
+IF we are “made alive with/raised up with” and “united with” Christ, then our old walk/life, our “old self” is dead; we will not let ourselves go back to it.
 WHY?
 So that, we would no longer continue to be enslaved to/walk in sin!
 As God-in-the-flesh, Jesus can have no part of sin, therefore, IF we are “united with” Him we can have no part in it either.

 What does the text say?